stelligent/cfn_nag/README.md

 # Development

+## Development Environment Setup
+- Install prerequisites: Ruby, Docker
+- Clone the repo
+- cd into the repo and run `make`

+Note: Development setup includes git hooks to enforce commit message syntax (#XX commit message) where xx is the issue ID.

 ## New Rules

 To author new rules for your own use and/or community contribution, see [Custom Rule Development](custom_rule_development.md) for details.